 This is the part of our site where we ask our visitors how much they think certain home improvement projects will cost.

 The question below is entirely optional, we have created dozens of similar polls throughout our site.
-You can skip this question if you wish:
+You can skip this question if you wish but answer it and you can see how others voted:

 Connecting to the Gas Grid